mrQuidome/osm-plugin-tutorial/tutorial/Osm Plugin.md

 ## Zoom

 Zoom is controlled with 4 initial values.
 These values influence the way the zoom functions on the controller are working.
+The zoom values are doubles.
+Level suggest an int

 ```dart
 OSMFlutter(